Mariana dam disaster: Contamination of the Doce River

 At around 6:30 pm on 5 November, the tailings of iron ore reached the Doce River.
-The river basin has a drainage area of about 86,715 square kilometres, with 86% in Minas Gerais and Espírito Santo.
+The river basin has a drainage area of about 86,700 sqkm, with 86% in Minas Gerais and Espírito Santo.
 In total, the river covers 230 municipalities that use its bed for subsistence.
 The waste also reached the hydroelectric power plant of Risoleta Neves in Santa Cruz do Escalvado within 100 kilometres of Mariana.
 According to the company that runs the power plant, its functioning was not affected.

 On 9 November, the city of Governador Valadares stopped the water intakes due to the mud on the Doce River.
 The next day, a State of Public Calamity was decreed in response to the water shortage in the city.
 According to analyses carried out in the city, the mud contains greater than acceptable concentrations of heavy metals, substances harmful to health, such as arsenic, lead and mercury.

 There are concerns about contamination of the nearby Rio Gualaxo do Norte, a tributary of the Doce River, due to the toxic substances stored at the facility.